SparkleMalone/Functions/README.md

   print(subtract_two_nums(y=1, x=3))
 ```

+Things to remember when using functions inside other functions:
+- Functions can have default values for arguments.
+- Functions can return multiple values using a list or other data structures.
+- You can use the return() statement to specify the value to be returned by the function.
-Things to remember when using functions inside other functions: If you want to be able to use the function independent of another function, it should be created outside a function instead of nesting the functions.
+- If you want to be able to use the function independent of another function, it should be created outside a function instead of nesting the functions.

-Assessment:

 (This tutorial utilized https://www.dataquest.io/blog/write-functions-in-r/)